Walt Disney's Carousel of Progress: Magic Kingdom

 Carousel of Progress opened in the Magic Kingdom's Tomorrowland on January 15, 1975, alongside Space Mountain, under a 10-year sponsorship contract with General Electric.
 Unlike the small changes that occurred when the show moved from the 1964–1965 New York World's Fair to Disneyland, extensive changes were made.

 A new carousel theater building was designed to house the attraction: a one-story pavilion, with a loft above it used by the Tomorrowland Transit Authority PeopleMover track, wrapping around the building's north side.
 The interior and exterior of the building received new color schemes, with blue and white stripes that grew smaller and larger as the building turned.
 The theater also now rotated counterclockwise, rather than clockwise like the two former theater systems.

 The load and unload theaters no longer featured the stunning "Kaleidophonic Screens" that had dazzled guests as they boarded and exited their respective theater.
 The old screens had stretched from one wall to the other, with the giant GE logo in the center, and lit up in various colors and patterns like a kaleidoscope as the orchestral version of "There's a Great Big Beautiful Tomorrow" played.
 Various problems plagued the screens after 1973, so a set of generic silver curtains with colored lights shining on the GE logo took their place in both the load and unload theaters.

 The Florida version was planned so that guests loaded and unloaded on the first floor, without a post-show.
 The Progress City/EPCOT model was significantly downsized to fit in a window display that could be seen while riding PeopleMover.
-This display is located on the left side of the PeopleMover track inside the north show building which formerly housed Stitch's Great Escape!.
+This display is located on the left side of the PeopleMover track inside the north show building which formerly housed Stitch's Great Escape!

 GE wanted the attraction to have a new theme song, as they did not want their customers to wait for a "great big beautiful tomorrow", but to buy appliances today.
 So the Sherman Brothers created a new song, "The Best Time Of Your Life".
-Although it was very peppy and positive, the brothers later said that they felt that "There's a Great Big Beautiful Tomorrow" was a better fit.
+Although it was a positive song, the brothers later said that they felt that "There's a Great Big Beautiful Tomorrow" was a better fit.

 A new cast of voices and audio-animatronic "performers" were prepared for the 1975 version, including actor Andrew Duggan as Father.
 The first three acts had some cosmetic and set-design changes.
 The finale was changed to "New Year's Eve in the Home of the 1970s," and the breed of the family's dog was also changed.

 In 1981, a new final act was created to showcase "New Year's Eve in the Home of the 1980s"; the rest of the show remained the same.
 The attraction closed briefly for the change to be implemented.